OksanaKZ/OksanaKZ/README.md

 ![Picture](/img.JPG)

-## Hi there!
-Welcome to my page :rocket:
+## Hi there :wave: Welcome to my page :rocket:

-*My name is Oksana.
-I'm QA Engineer (Junior) from Saint-Petersburg, Russia.*
+*I am currently working as a software test engineer.
+I believe I have the necessary skills and experience to excel in this role.
+My area of expertise includes testing web application, writting test cases for the manual execution and reporting defects.
+Recently I have started learning Selenium automation tool.*

+* 🌍  I'm based in Saint-Petersburg, Russia
+* ✉️  You can contact me at [oksanakozlyuk@gmail.com](mailto:oksanakozlyuk@gmail.com)

 ##  My CV